genie-tooling/genie-tooling/docs/guides/configuration.md

 1. Set `default_llm_provider_id` to the canonical ID of the Ollama LLM provider (e.g., `"ollama_llm_provider_v1"`).
 2. Populate a basic configuration for this provider in `llm_provider_configurations`, including the specified `llm_ollama_model_name`.

+Similarly, `features.input_guardrails=["keyword_blocklist_guardrail"]` will add the canonical ID of the `KeywordBlocklistGuardrailPlugin` to `default_input_guardrail_ids`.

 ### Aliases

-The `ConfigResolver` uses a system of aliases to map short, user-friendly names (like "ollama", "st_embedder", "compact_text_formatter") to their full canonical plugin IDs.
+The `ConfigResolver` uses a system of aliases to map short, user-friendly names (like "ollama", "st_embedder", "console_tracer") to their full canonical plugin IDs.
 This makes configuration more concise.

 For a full list of available aliases and more details on simplified configuration, please see the [Simplified Configuration Guide](simplified_configuration.md).